-C. When available from inflow, a minimum instantaneous flow of 142 cfs from October 1 through May 31 and 82 cfs from June 1 through September 30 shall be released at the dam at all times.
+C. Whenever the project is operating, a minimum instantaneous flow of 78 cfs shall be spilled over the left-section crest at the dam at all times.
 If the instantaneous inflow falls below the hydraulic capacity of the turbine unit plus this spillage requirement, all flows shall be spilled at the dam.
+This spillage requirement, when combined with leakage, is intended to provide a total flow of 103 cfs in the north (left) channel; should leakage diminish substantially from 25 cfs, spillage will have to be adjusted accordingly.